Ubiqu0/Ubiquo/README.md

 python hello_world.py
 ```

 then go to your device control room and click **Connect**.
-After the connection is established, press the **w** key and check its reception at the RPI terminal.
+After the connection is established and the a datachanel opened, press the **w** key and check its reception at the RPI terminal.

 ## Send telemetry